 - Trying to fit the prototype development process into a fixed time frame.
 The length of this process depends on the sophistication of the part.

-One very important part of making your prototype development a success is by seeking advice from the pros.
+One very important part of making your prototype development success is by seeking advice from the pros.
 At RapidDirect, we have all the expertise you need to make your product prototype manufacturing a success.

-The prototype development of any part production is a part of the process that requires a lot of planning and careful deliberation.
+The prototype development of any part of production is a part of the process that requires a lot of planning and careful deliberation.
 While you can choose to do this yourself, you can seek experts’ help, which makes the work easier and saves time.

 RapidDirect Rapid Prototyping Services